matjaz99/simple-logger/README.md

 simplelogger.dateFormat=yyyy.MM.dd hh:mm:ss:SSS
 ```

-Load the properties into SimpleLogger and start logging:
+Pass the properties to SimpleLogger when creating new object and start logging:

 ```java
 Properties props = new Properties();